-Our January Coffee of the Month marks the return of our favorite from Flores.
-This coffee has a medium body and very slight acidity.
-It starts with caramelized sugar sweetness in the front, and is then highlighted by gingerbread and woody notes in the middle.
-There is a subtle acidity toward the end that reminded us of dried cranberries.
-The wood notes and sweetness highlight the finish that is long, smooth, and a little dry.
+Our November Coffee of the Month marks the return of one of our customer favorites, Flores Organic.
+This coffee has a medium body and a balanced acidity.
+It starts with chocolate sweetness in the front, and is then highlighted by Ceylon cinnamon and sugar notes in the middle.
+There is a subtle acidity toward the end that reminded us of dried cherries.
+The chocolate notes are present throughout and highlight the finish that is long and smooth.

 Roast Color: Medium-Dark